 The Law Offices of Shawn B. Hamp defends individuals charged with crimes involving motor vehicle collisions and incidents in which drivers are accused of driving recklessly or under the influence of alcohol, illegal drugs or prescription medication (DUI).

 Arizona has some of the toughest impaired driving laws in the country, with many types of first-time offenses punishable by mandatory jail time.
-Serious or repeat offenses can result in significant increased incarceration time.
+Serious or repeat offenses can result in significantly increased incarceration time.
 Offenders charged with causing serious injury and fatality accidents may face several years of mandatory incarceration and prison.

 Homicide Vehicular Crimes